QIDITECH/QIDI_SMART3/README.md

 QIDI provides a packaged version file in the version bar next to it.
 Please download the compressed package file starting with SMART.

 ## Detailed update process
+#### Packaged files
+1. Prepare a blank named USB drive
+2. Select the latest version in the version release bar next to it, download the compressed file package starting with SMART and extract it locally.
+3. Place the files in the USB drive
+4. Such as
+#### Compile
 1. Connect machines to the network and connect through SSH
 2. Log in as root.The password is `makerbase`
 3. After logging in, enter the following code block